 Too Little Sleep and Too Much Stress

 Not getting enough sleep and feeling stressed out will kill your focus faster than anything else.
 For a good example re-read my story above. 😉 The solution is simple.
-Get a good night sleep, eat well, and get a little exercise to help with stress.
+Get a good nights sleep, eat well, and get a little exercise to help with stress.
+The recommendation is 6-8 hours of sleep.
+Trust me on this, you will notice a difference in not just your focus, but your energy as well if you’re getting enough shut-eye.

-Taking time to take care of yourself, finding a hobby, or just relaxing at the end of a long day will go a long way in reducing stress, helping you sleep better, and as a direct result getting more done when it’s time to get to work.
+Taking time to take care of yourself, finding a hobby, or just relaxing at the end of a long day will go a long way in reducing stress, helping you sleep better.
 Don’t feel bad about taking some “me” time and just chilling out.
 It pays off in the long run.

 And then, of course, there are distractions.
 No matter how sharp you feel when you sit down at your desk, and no matter how much information you have in front of you, if you keep getting interrupted and distracted, you won’t be able to focus.